Krruddy/ENSEEIHT-GCP-Spark-Cluster-Project/README.md

 Because of the nature of this project (learning purpose, not production), we will limit ourselves to using [E2 machine series](https://docs.cloud.google.com/compute/docs/general-purpose-machines#e2_machine_types).

-All of the VMs will use the latest [Debian](https://docs.cloud.google.com/compute/docs/images/os-details#debian) image available on GCP.
+All the VMs will use the latest [Debian](https://docs.cloud.google.com/compute/docs/images/os-details#debian) image available on GCP.

 When it comes to the [disk types](https://docs.cloud.google.com/compute/docs/general-purpose-machines#e2_disks), we will first attempt to use the cheapest option, which is the `pd-standard` (HDD).
 If the performance is not satisfactory, we will switch to `pd-balanced` (SSD),  which is more balanced.